 The Consent Holder must comply with any certified Management or Monitoring Plan.

-Management and monitoring plan amendments and revisions
+Management and Monitoring Plan amendments and revisions

 The Consent Holder may make amendments to a certified Management or Monitoring Plan that may change how an adverse effect is managed, at any time before the relevant works are undertaken.

-The Consent Holder must re-certify the Management or Monitoring Plan in accordance with the process in Conditions 22 - 26.
+The Consent Holder must submit the Management or Monitoring Plan to Council for re-certification in accordance with the process in Conditions 22 - 27.

 Without limiting Condition 29 above, the amendment to the certified Management or Monitoring Plan must be consistent with the objectives and performance requirements of the Plan and any limits or requirements set within these consent conditions.